tc-ihernandez/erlang-journey/README.md

 - ✅ Implement HTTP request handling with Elli
 - ✅ Master pattern matching and recursion
 - ✅ Build concurrent, fault-tolerant systems
-- ✅ Create a modern frontend to consume the API
+- ✅ Create a frontend to consume the API
-- ✅ Apply Material Design principles
 - ✅ Write comprehensive documentation

----

-## 📝 License

-MIT License - Feel free to use this for learning!

----

 ## 🙏 Acknowledgments

 Built while learning Erlang, inspired by the need for a simple yet powerful TODO API that showcases the best of both Erlang backend and modern frontend design.

-**Special thanks to:**
-- The Erlang/OTP team for an amazing language
-- Elli framework for simplicity
-- Material Design for UI inspiration
-- TigerConnect for color palette inspiration

----

-**Happy Coding! 🎉**

-*If you're also learning Erlang, feel free to use this as a reference.
-We're all in this together!* 💪